-Welcome to the Trump family kleptocracy
+Welcome to the Trump family kleptocracy - amNewYork

 While China has granted Ivanka Trump trademarks, the Trump family brand has been promoted in numerous and often dubious ways.
 Trump has jetted down to a Trump property at least nine times since becoming president, and the membership fee at Mar-a-Lago has doubled to $200,000.
 Also, Trump counselor Kellyanne Conway hawked Ivanka’s products on Fox News.

 “It’s very possible I could be the first presidential candidate to run and make money on it,” Trump told Forbes in 2000.
 Any evidence his thinking has changed?
-To dodge complaints over conflict-of-interest rules, Trump has supposedly turned over his businesses to sons, vowing that he wouldn’t even discuss it with them.
+To dodge complaints over conflict-of-interest rules, Trump has supposedly turned over his businesses to his sons Donald Jr. and Eric, vowing that he wouldn’t even discuss it with them.
 Hmm . . .

 But as son Eric Trump told the Times, “The stars have all aligned.
 I think our brand’s the hottest it’s ever been.”